Esperanza del Mar: 2001 Vessel

 Costing over €21 million, with around 20 percent being funded by subsidies from the European Union, the ship was built by Juliana Constructora Gijonesa S.A., in Gijon, Spain.
 Commissioned in October, it entered regular service in late November 2001.
 Homeported in Las Palmas, Esperanza del Mar provides medical services for the crews of the Spanish industrial fishing fleet off the coast of Western Africa.
-It is one of the larger hospital ships currently in service and possibly the largest purpose-built hospital ship (instead of converted vessels).
+It is one of the larger hospital ships currently in service.